nadiafernandes/email-service/README.md

 -- controllers where the controllers of the api are inserted -- middleware, that could be access verification (available in case of more time), authorization (available in case of more time), other extra verifications that could occur before a api call can be done
--- process, which contains the mailer process itself and the main server that serves the page -- routes with the api calls made available (MISSING)
+-- process, which contains the mailer process itself and the main server that serves the page -- routes with the api calls made available

--- frontend (MISSING)
+- frontend
+-- images, js files with controllers and services, libraries (resultant from bower install) and frontend views (several pages)
+-- in this case i did not have time to create a gulp file to transform an sass file in the css file of the page.
+So I used directly an CSS file.

 #### Database choice
 I decided to use mongodb to store the emails, because storing a email as json makes more sense that using a relational database.